What is Ferrous vs Non Ferrous Metals – Complete Guide

 Understanding the difference between ferrous vs non ferrous metals is essential for making informed choices in various projects.
 Ferrous metals, containing iron, are strong and cost-effective but prone to rust.

-Non-ferrous metals, on the other hand, are lightweight and resistant to corrosion, making them ideal for specific applications, although they can be more expensive.
+Non ferrous metals are lighter and do not rust easily, which makes them great for certain uses.
+However, they can be more costly.
 By knowing their properties, advantages, and uses, you can select the right metal for your needs, ensuring better performance and durability in your projects.

 Bonus Points on Ferrous vs Non Ferrous Metals